reverse0x90/edCTF/README.md

 * [Docker](http://docs.docker.com/engine/installation/)

 ## Installation
-Default installations set the Django superuser to username 'admin' with password 'admin'.
-It is strongly recommended to change this password.
+The following installation methods will set the Django superuser username to 'admin' with 'admin' as the password.
+It is *strongly* recommended to change this password.

 ### Docker
-You can run edCTF within a container with Docker via the following commands:
+You can run edCTF within a Docker container with the following commands:
 ```
 docker build -t edctf . \
   && docker run --restart=always -p 80:80 --name edctf_server -d edctf